Monday, 18 August 2014

 "Good thing I brought treats", she chuckled.

 There were a few more serious text messages from her boss.
 The old lech must have been worried sick over where his golden goose had gone off to.
-No doubt he would have tried to reach…"him"…but Masha reckoned "he" wouldn't have been entertaining too many calls considering the state she left him in.
+No doubt he would have tried to reach…' him'…but Masha reckoned 'he' wouldn't have been entertaining too many calls considering the state she left him in.
 No…he wouldn’t be entertaining anything for a while.

 Port Harcourt was home, and Masha felt exactly that.
 She had managed to forget virtually everything that had happened in the past month, what with all the busybodies that surrounded her constantly.
 Her sisters were ecstatic going through her phone, cooing at all the selfies Masha had taken with the crème of Paris.
-It was a good thing her childhood homie had up and become a designer straight after secondary school; otherwise she might not have swung it.
+It was a good thing her childhood homie had up and become a designer straight after secondary school; otherwise, she might not have swung it.
 It was hell and a half to salvage any of the clothes she bought from them, but she laughed at the wardrobe nostalgia.

 Port Harcourt was turning out to be as much fun as she could have at home.
 Mildred and Zeke – Who-Must-Not-Be-Izzy, her BFFs, came in from Warri and spent a whole weekend catching up.
 They all skirted around Kaduna until she was ready to talk about it, but she never mentioned Nonso, or what he did to her… or what she did to him.
 She had buried it deep behind her smile, and it wasn’t that hard since she could get lost in the lives of everyone around her.

 They went to the cinema after one particularly slow morning though, and they relished the chance to see something new besides Masha.
-For some crazy reason, they had the hall all to themselves so they were more than happy to recline on the cushions, put their feet on the headrests and throw stale popcorn at each other.
-It was just like old time, with a little twist though.
+For some crazy reason, they had the hall all to themselves so they were more than happy to recline on the cushions, put their feet on the headrests, and throw stale popcorn at each other.
+It was just like old times, with a little twist though.
 Mili and Zeke had apparently started dating when they met up in Warri, and they'd been dying for a chance to tell her in person.
 She'd seen it coming a mile away; they were so in love it was almost annoying.
 Whenever they looked at each other, they were so warm and fuzzy, they made her feel warm and fuzzy.
 She was happy for them, truly, but she couldn’t help thinking of herself, how she had been happy and now she wasn’t.

 "Mash!
 Snap out of it already!
 You're zoning out again!"
 Mili poked a carefully lacquered fingernail gently into Masha's cheek.
 "This is Houston calling Masha.
 Please respond."